-Certain covered drugs have limits on the maximum quantity allowed per prescription over a specific time period.
-The medications subject to quantity limits are shown on Medica's Drug List with the abbreviation "QL."
+Certain covered prescription drugs have limits on the maximum quantity allowed per prescription over a specific time period.
+The prescription drugs subject to quantity limits are shown on the Drug List with the abbreviation "QL."
 Some quantity limits are based on the manufacturer's packaging, FDA labeling or clinical guidelines.